-When your blog is a reflection of one or the other (or both), you may be wondering what to do now?
-Carry on as usual?
+With so much turmoil around us, where does that leave your blog?
+And your motivation to write?
+If your blog is a reflection of you and what you do, should you force yourself to carry on as usual?
 Change your message?
 What if you have writers block!

-Our lives have both changed and slowed down so drastically that some people call this the big "pause".
-A pause can feel exciting or frightening depending on your mindset and your personal circumstances, e.g. the work you do, your financial situation, your relationships and how vulnerable you feel health wise.
+A reset can feel exciting or frightening depending on your mindset and your personal circumstances, e.g. the work you do, your financial situation, your relationships and how strong or vulnerable you feel generally.

 Uncertainty tends to make us feel uncomfortable but so much is uncertain anyway during this challenging time.
 There is no fixed set of rules telling you how to feel nor what to say in your blog.

 Processing thoughts and feelings takes time.
 Few older bloggers are happy to pour their heart out online even if blogging can be quite therapeutic.

 If you are unsure about blogging in the new normal, you could accept this new pause and focus on other things.
 You could doodle, draw, bake, write in your journal or even try our writing exercise.

 Do whatever you want to do.
 Even nothing if that helps you.
 Sometimes, when we stop looking, the answers appear.

 When you want to write despite feeling unsure about your message why not experiment with different messages on social media?
 Writing is much simpler here and far less time consuming than blogging.
 (Which can gobble up hours of your time once you include all the editing, optimizing and promoting you need to do.)

 It is one of the reasons why I enjoy micro-blogging on Instagram .
 I usually write about all the little things in my life and my readers really like that.

 Micro-blogging is a good way to inspire and help your readers.
 I’ve seen it work on Facebook as well.
 On Twitter longer messages (written as threads) have also become quite popular.